tiny-dancer/notes/delivering-value.md

 Ensuring an application is enabled to control their own destiny.

 For example,  if a web application will be made available at awesome.com, allow the pipeline for the application to manage the awesome.com configuration.
-This is primarily enabled through cloud first api-driven automation and proper permissions to ensure the application pipeline could not accidently, or maliciliously, modify fun.com,
+This is primarily enabled through cloud first api-driven automation and proper permissions to ensure the application pipeline could not accidentally, or maliciously, modify fun.com,

+Other examples, include enabling API's to self register in an API Gateway through their pipeline.

+The key is ensuring when an application's pipeline is executed everything that needs to be configured for it to work is configured.

+> *Everything is Connected:  This ties back to *

 ##### Methodologies